 The Batch Vehicle Record Update (Rpt 5504) is a printout of all vehicles that have been entered into the AVIS system for a county during the month and will be included on the tax roll for the next year.
 It includes all new vehicles registered in a county, all transfers of ownership, all address changes, and all other changes in the registration record.
-The update must be examined by the PVA and correct tax districts and other information changes entered directly into the computer terminal.
-An update for the month of July 2014 will be effective in the 2015 tax year.
-This makes the sequence in which updates are entered very important.
-If updates for more than one month are accumulated by a PVA office, they must be entered into the system in chronological order (earliest month first).
-If this is not done, correct tax districts could easily be changed to incorrect prior districts.
+The update must be examined by the PVA, and correct tax districts and other information changes must be entered directly into the computer terminal.

 The Ad Valorem Monthly On Line Change Report (Rpt 5537) is a comprehensive listing of all actions performed in a PVA office which have changed a vehicle tax record for the previous month.
-A change report is sent to the PVA, but does not require PVA action.
+A change report is sent to the PVA but does not require PVA action.
 It is simply a record of PVA activities and should be reviewed each month.
 Each record listed on the report shows the status of the vehicle before and after any change.
 Changes shown are county code, tax status, tax district, and value.